 chmod 0644 /usr/NX/home/nx/.ssh/authorized_keys

 3) Change ownership and permissions on the following file:

 chmod 0644 /usr/NX/home/nx/.ssh/default.id_dsa.pub

-A part of the key that must be distributed to clients is placed in:
+The private key that must be distributed to clients is:

 - Rename the new private key from:

 In this way, the new key will be used as the default key for all NX sessions (except those sessions that have been previously configured

 Use the new SSH key with the NX Server Manager

 Specify location and file name of the new key in the /usr/NX/etc/manager.cfg configuration file and set a proper value for the NXSSHPathIdentity key.

 Restore the default SSH key pair